box/developer.box.com/content/guides/box-ai/index.md

 ![box ai in notes](./images/box-ai-in-notes.png)

-### Box AI UI Element
+### Box AI for UI Elements

-The Box AI UI Element available in Content Preview allows asking questions about documents directly within custom applications.
+Box AI for UI Elements is available in Content Preview allows asking questions about documents directly within custom applications.
-Check out how to use the [Box Preview UI Element][boxaielement] to embed Box AI functionality in your projects.
+Check out how to use the [Box AI for UI Elements][boxaielement] to embed Box AI functionality in your projects.

 <!--alex ignore-->